 Let ya girl know!

-Based in San Francisco, CA, this blog is a public display of my deep affection for clothes, home decor, traveling, all food, and beauty.
+Based in New York, NY, this blog is a public display of my deep affection for clothes, home decor, traveling, all food, and beauty.
 Take a look around and make yourself comfy!